In the Words of Poets: A Journey through AHC’s Lyrical Archives

 both wanting insects

-Peggy Simson Curry, Wyoming’s first Poet Laureate and on the rolls of the Wester Writers Hall of Fame, is also represented among the literary collections among the AHC’s holdings.
-Born in Scotland, Curry emigrated to the U.S. as a young girl and settled with her parents in North Park, CO.
+Peggy Simson Curry, Wyoming’s first Poet Laureate and on the rolls of the Western Writers Hall of Fame, is also represented among the literary collections in the AHC’s holdings.
+Born in Scotland, Curry emigrated to the U.S. as a young girl and settled with her parents in North Park, Colorado.
 After her marriage, she and her husband moved to Casper where Peggy lived until the end of her life in 1987.

 Here is the poem, Lupine Ridge, by Peggy Simpson Curry: